1763 to 1825

 Wealth and Population of the American Colonies

-Most elite white southerners were twice as rich as the other colonists—not only did they own slaves but they also owned twice as much land.
+Most elite white southerners were twice as rich as the other colonists—not only did they own enslaved people, but they also owned twice as much land.
 Virginians were the wealthiest.
 In 1780, Virginia’s total population was 538,000; Pennsylvania and Massachusetts were next at 327,000 and 268,000.
-Unlike others, wealthy Virginians did not grow or make much of what they used but depended on British trade.
+Unlike in other colonies, wealthy Virginians did not grow or make much of what they used, but instead depended on British trade.